vidcharensuk/ethereum-for-home/README.md

 You can also use the following to develop a smart contract:
 - [truffle suite](https://www.trufflesuite.com/)
 - [web3](https://web3py.readthedocs.io/en/stable/contracts.html)
+### Ethereum Node
+There are several way to test run a smart contract.
+[Ganache](https://www.trufflesuite.com/ganache) is one of the fastest way to run an ethereum node with just one click.
+After open the application, click `quick start` then copy the rpc server url to use with python web3 and for deploying a smart contract.

+For running a node with go-ethereum, please refer to its [repo](https://github.com/ethereum/go-ethereum).

 ## Run
 Run the code using: